LEGISLATIVE AFFAIRS: Governor Cuomo Delivers State of the State Address

 We are also in opposition to a bill that would require independent contractors to become employees.
 The taxi drivers’ unions and other employees say these workers are being harmed by not being allowed to collect benefits and not being paid for the work they do.
 However, we oppose Realtors in any way becoming a part of this law.
 Realtors want to be independent contractors—they appreciate their ability to conduct their real estate activities as their individual business, In California a bill similar to the New York proposal passed, but included a carve out keeping Realtors as independent contractors.

-Some of the proposals to address the budget gap are to legalize sports betting, legalize recreational marijuana; to pass a pied a terre tax, which died in the legislature last year due to strong opposition.
+Some of the proposals to address the budget gap are to legalize sports betting, legalize recreational marijuana and pass a pied a terre tax, which died in the legislature last year due to strong opposition.
 Among the reasons for its demise was the potential difficulty in its implementation as these owners in large part live outside the City of New York.

-While much of proposals included in the State of the State address may prove to be aspirational, and do not appear to have a direct affect on real estate, the ultimate funding sources may spell an unanticipated result.
+While many of the proposals included in the State of the State address may prove to be aspirational, and do not appear to have a direct affect on real estate, the ultimate funding sources may spell an unanticipated result.